cltl/SpaCy-to-NAF/README.md

 loads SpaCy and this module, loops over the files, and writes out NAF in one go.

 **Output**:

+Here is the output of the python code above.
+Please note that the chunks layer currently only contains PPs and NPs.

 ```XML
 <NAF>
   <nafHeader>